alexsander55455455-cmyk/hbm-ntm-reforged/README.md

 HBM NTM Reforged is an unofficial Minecraft Forge 1.12.2 port and continuation of HBM's Nuclear Tech Mod.

-This project is focused on preserving, restoring, and continuing the HBM NTM experience for Minecraft 1.12.2, including machines, weapons, blocks, items, resources, world generation, and mechanics from the original mod and Extended Edition where possible.
+The main foundation of this project is the original HBM Nuclear Tech Mod for Minecraft 1.7.10.
+The goal is to preserve and restore the original HBM NTM experience on Minecraft Forge 1.12.2 as accurately as possible.

+Selected content from Extended Edition may also be added as extra or expanded content when it improves the experience, adds useful features, or brings high-quality content that is not present in the original 1.7.10 version.

 ## Status